Yoko-cyer/T3A1/YokoUjihara_T3A1.md

 ---
 ## Question 2
-What are the most important aspects of quality software?
+### What are the most important aspects of quality software?

 *List discuss and demonstrate 6 software quality characteristics.*

+There are six important qualities when softwares is built.
+They are reliability, functionality, usability, maintainability, portability and efficiency.
+I will outline them in detail below.
+These qualities are defined in ISO/IEC 9126-1:2001.
+It is an international standard for software quality set by ISO.
+ISO/IEC 9126-1:2001 is now replaced by ISO/IEC 25010:2011 and withdrawn.
+Developers must know which qualities are more important when creating softwares because some qualities are more important than the other depending on what softwares.
+In order to avoid spending too much time on the less important qualities and streamline your work, it is important to discern which qualities are prioritised over the others.

 References:

 ---
 ## Question 3
-Outline a standard high level structure for a MERN stack application and explain the components
+### Outline a standard high level structure for a MERN stack application and explain the components

 *Shows almost flawless understanding of the high level structure of the app*